siyuan-liu-research/100MSPS-ADC-Sampling-Board/README.md

 ## Project Background

-This project is an approved project of the **2025 Undergraduate Innovation Practice Training Program of the National Astronomical Observatories, Chinese Academy of Sciences**, and is developed relying on the Pulsar and Gravitational Physics Research Group - BAO of the National Astronomical Observatories.
+This project is an approved project of the **2025 Undergraduate Innovation Practice Training Program of the National Astronomical Observatories, Chinese Academy of Sciences**, and is developed relying on the Pulsar and Gravitational Physics Research Group of the National Astronomical Observatories.

 ### Funding Source